 If you hadn’t already guessed, this site is built with ❤️Gatsby.

-Next: Part 2 will cover some setup issues, custom functionality, and thoughts for future improvement!
+Next: I’ll share some setup issues, added functionality, and thoughts for future improvement!